 Stretching out days between shampoos might be better for your hair, but when you are washing your hair, it's good to be thorough.
 Byrdie editor Faith saw her strands completely transform after heeding advice from Ramirez Tran's Sal Salcedo.

 Eating the right carbs and fats can help with just the opposite, as a matter of fact.
 Stock up on MCT oil ($20), an easily digestible, energy-boosting fat that fitness experts can't stop raving about.
-Plus, check out this handy color-coded guide for choosing the best carbohydrates.

 Try once (maybe twice) a week.
 Scrubbing more frequently can strip your skin of its natural oils, leading to that too-tight feeling, dryness, oil overload, and even lasting skin damage.
 If your face wash is a scrub, swap it out for a cream or foam cleanser, and consider chemical exfoliation instead of an abrasive formula.